cargomedia/cm/README.md

 	$foo->commit();
 ```

-For deleting models just call:
+For deleting models, just call:
 ```php
 	$foo = new Foo(123);
 	$foo->delete();
 ```

-Alternatively if you're not using a *persistence* storage adapter, you can implement your own creation logic in `_createStatic(array $data)` and then create models with:
+Alternatively, if you're not using a *persistence* storage adapter, you can implement your own creation logic in `_createStatic(array $data)` and then create models with:
 ```php
 	$foo = Foo::createStatic(array('fieldA' => 1, 'fieldB' => 'hello world'));
 ```
-In this case make sure to delete the corresponding records within `_onDelete()` (see below).
+In this case, make sure to delete the corresponding records within `_onDelete()` (see below).

 #### Event handling
 The following methods will be called for different events in the lifetime of a model: